Dragonmystic707/exalted-reincarnated/docs/Sorcery.md

 #### Shape Motes

-**Primary Action\
+**Primary Action
 Impulse Cost**: 0

 Roll (Intelligence + Sorcery).
-You may shape up to that number of Peripheral Motes into the Spell\'s Sorcerous Motes.
+You may shape up to that number of Peripheral Motes into the Spell's Sorcerous Motes.

 The Anima Banner immediately flares according to how many Peripheral Motes have been shaped in this action.